ubc-library-rc/rdm/content/09_License-Research-Data.md

 {: .no_toc}
 {: .label .label-green }

-Before proceeding, let's try to answer these questions:
+Before proceeding, let's answer these warm-up questions:
 1. Take a look at this workshop page.
-Can you use the information openly?
+If you were to create a workshop on CC Licenses, can you use this information openly?
-2. What about this dataset?
-Can you use the data freely?
+2. Take a look at the cited dataset below.
+If you wanted to use that data in your research, could you use it freely?

 Access the dataset here:
 >Binfield, Lucy, 2025, "Student perceptions of waste sorting interventions, and participation rates in interventions, in high-density student housing", [https://doi.org/10.5683/SP3/POXHD6](https://doi.org/10.5683/SP3/POXHD6), Borealis, V1